-Neutral Grey: Balances the warmth of an image based on neutral grey.
+Neutral Gray: Balances the warmth of an image based on neutral gray.

-With the eyedropper, click in a neutral grey area to automatically adjust the grey areas of your photo.
+With the eyedropper, click in a neutral gray area to automatically adjust the gray areas of your photo.

 Skin Tone: Balances the warmth of an image based on skin tones.

 With the eyedropper, click in an area of a person’s skin to automatically adjust the skin tones of your photo.

 Temperature/Tint: Balances the warmth of an image by adjusting color temperatures (blue to yellow) and tint (green to magenta).